Self-Excited Gravitational Instantons: Self-dual Instantons in YM Theory and General Relativity

-Finite Euclidean action solutions, known as instantons, are essential for understanding the non-perturbative aspects of quantum field theories \cite{Vainshtein:1981wh,Coleman:1978ae,Manton:2004tk,Nash:1983cq}.
-In the Yang-Mills case, we consider a gauge connection $A$ with a field strength $F=D A=dA + A\wedge A$, which satisfies the field equations
+Let us briefly review the construction of self-dual instantons in Yang-Mills theory and general relativity.
+In the Yang-Mills case \cite{Nash:1983cq,Manton:2004tk}, we consider a gauge connection $A$ with a field strength $F=DA=dA + A\wedge A$, which satisfies the field equations

 where $\star$ is the Hodge dual operator.
 The first equation is the Bianchi identity, which the field strength $F$ automatically satisfies, and the second one is derived from the action